Endodontic Associates of Central TX

 HOWEVER: IF YOU NEED A ROOT CANAL……

-Thank you for your interest in Endodontic Associates of Central Texas.
+Thank you for your interest in Endodontic Associates of Central TX.
 We are specialist members of the American Association of Endodontists.
 We look forward to being of service to you.
-Our expert team, led by respected endodontic specialists: Dr. Michael Ford DDS MS, Dr. Ryan Allowitz DMD and Dr James C Ewing DDS.
+Our expert team, led by respected endodontic specialists: Dr. Michael Ford DDS MS, Dr. Ryan Allowitz DMD and Dr Brian R Bickel DDS.
 Assisted by a highly trained and experienced endodontic staff.
 We provide the highest standard of professional care in a friendly, comfortable environment.

 By referring you to our office, your dentist has shown their concern that you receive the finest endodontic care possible.
 Our goal is to provide unsurpassed quality in a compassionate environment of professionalism and clinical excellence.
 We hope to exceed your expectations.